Eureka Rebellion: Peter Lalor enters parliament

-Withers and others have noted that those who considered Lalor a legendary folk hero were surprised that he should be more concerned with accumulating styles and estates than securing any gains from the Eureka Rebellion.
-Lalor had been found out as wanting by a critical mass of his supporters, who had hitherto sustained his political career.
+Withers and others have noted that those who considered Lalor a legendary folk hero were surprised that he was more concerned with accumulating styles and estates than securing any gains from the Eureka Rebellion.
+Lalor was found wanting by a critical mass of his supporters, who had hitherto sustained his political career.
 Lynch recalls that:

-Under pressure from constituents to clarify his position, in a letter dated 1 January 1857 published in the Ballarat Star, Lalor would describe his political ideology in the following terms:
+Under pressure from constituents to clarify his position, in a letter dated 1 January 1857 published in the Ballarat Star, Lalor described his political ideology in the following terms:

-From there on, he never represented a Ballarat-based constituency again, successfully contesting the Melbourne seat of South Grant in the Legislative Assembly in 1859 until being twice defeated at the polls in 1871, on the second occasion contesting the seat of North Melbourne.
-In 1874 he was once again elected as the member for South Grant, which he represented in parliament until he died in 1889.
+From there on, he never represented a Ballarat-based constituency again.
+He successfully contested the Melbourne seat of South Grant in the Legislative Assembly in 1859, until being twice defeated at the polls in 1871, on the second occasion contesting the seat of North Melbourne.
+In 1874, he was again elected as the member for South Grant, which he represented in parliament until he died in 1889.

 Lalor served as chairman of committees from 1859 to 1868 before being sworn into the ministry.
-He was first appointed as Commissioner of Trade and Customs in 1875, an office he also held throughout 1877-1880, riding the fortunes of his parliamentary faction.
-He was also briefly Postmaster-General of Victoria from May to July 1877.
-Lalor would go on to serve as the speaker from 1880 and 1887.
+He was first appointed as Commissioner of Trade and Customs in 1875, an office he held throughout 1877-1880, riding the fortunes of his parliamentary faction.
+He was briefly Postmaster-General of Victoria from May to July 1877.
+Lalor served as the speaker from 1880 and 1887.
 When his health situation forced him to step down, parliament awarded him a sum of 4,000 pounds.
-Lalor is said to have twice refused to accept the highest Imperial honour of a British knighthood.
+Lalor twice refused to accept the highest Imperial honour of a British knighthood.